elightup/justread/readme.txt

 Built on the latest technology of WordPress, Justread is lightweight, fast and optimized for all mobile phones.

 == Installation ==
+In order to make the theme works properly, you need to install the Recommended plugins first.
+Simply go to the Dashboard -> Justread -> Implement Recommended Actions.
+Then click on Install the Recommended plugins.

+After installing Recommended plugins, which includes Jetpack, you need to connect to WordPress.com to use it (it requires you to create an account on wordpress.com – which is free).
+If you don’t want to create an account on wordpress.com, you can enable the Jetpack development mode.

+Finally, go to Dashboard -> Appearance -> Import Demo Data to make your website exactly the same as our demo.

 Please go to http://gretathemes.com/docs/justread/